Skip to main content

 Bone marrow aspiration and biopsy

 These tests are sometimes done after lymphoma has been diagnosed to help figure out if it has spread to the bone marrow (the soft, inner part of certain bones).
 The two tests are often done at the same time.
-The samples are usually taken from the back of the pelvic (hip) bone, but in some cases they may be taken from other bones.
+The samples are usually taken from the back of the pelvic (hip) bone, but sometimes they may be taken from other bones.

 A bone marrow biopsy is usually done just after the aspiration.
 A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
 This may also cause some brief pain.
 Once the biopsy is done, pressure will be applied to the site to help stop any bleeding.